CS-SI/SIRIUS/README.md

 #### Resampling options

 Sirius can use two image decomposition algorithms:
-* Regular (default behavior) is using raw image data without any processing.
+* Periodic plus Smooth (default behavior) is splitting the input image into a periodic part and a smooth image part.
-* Periodic plus Smooth (`--id-periodic-smooth`) is splitting the input image into a periodic part and a smooth image part.
+* None (`--no-image-decomposition`) is using raw image data without any processing.

 Sirius can use two zoom strategies:
 * Periodization (default behavior)